nejckorasa/nejckorasa.github.io/content/posts/data-oriented-programming-in-java.md

 * **Simpler and More Readable Code:** Separating data from behavior leads to clearer data structures and focused functions, making the code easier to understand and follow.
 * **Improved Maintainability:** With simple data structures and distinct logic, modifications are less likely to create ripple effects across the codebase.
 * **Enhanced Code Optionality and Reduced Coupling:** Adding new functionality often involves creating new functions rather than modifying existing data structures, leading to less invasive changes and reduced coupling between different parts of the system.
-* **Easier Testing:** Functions operating on plain data are often easier to test in isolation.
+* **Easier Testing:** Functions operating on plain data with simple inputs and outputs are often easier to test in isolation.

 ## Java's Embrace of Data